TnTech-ECE/S25_Team4_MyCapstoneProject/Experimental_Analysis.md

 ## Introduction

-This experimental analysis revisits the conceptual design of our greenhouse sensor units, a project born out of the desire to create a portable, modular data collection system that could thrive in diverse environments.
-The overarching vision was not simply to build hardware, but to engineer a reliable ecosystem where sensors, processors, and communication subsystems work in harmony to provide continuous insight into greenhouse conditions.
+This experimental analysis revisits the conceptual design of our greenhouse sensor units.
+The project's overarching goal was to design and develop a portable, modular data collection system that operates reliably in various environments.

-From the earliest design sketches, two themes emerged as critical: endurance and connectivity.
-Endurance meant that the system had to sustain itself for long periods without human intervention, while connectivity meant that data had to flow seamlessly from the greenhouse floor to the cloud, where it could be monitored and analyzed.
-These guiding principles shaped the specifications and experiments described in this report.
+Based on conceptual design, the most critical requirements and success criteria pertain to the system’s overall battery life and wireless communication to a central processing unit.
+As such, the subsystems have been combined to effectively test these two success criteria.

 ### Relevant Critical Success Criteria